puzzle/pcts/frontend/README.md

 ### In case of failing tests

+- Make sure you do not have any additional or missing data in your database from a previous testrun
-- Make sure the application is healthy and running
+- Confirm that the application is healthy and running
 - Restart the application and / or restart cypress
 - Otherwise, check the logs